collaborativebioinformatics/virussusceptibility/README.md

 ## Results

-- Building a vector database out of the CORD-19 dataset and storing it in a pickle file reduced the size from 15 GB to 5 GB.
+- Building and quering the vector database made out of the embeddings from the CORD-19 dataset didn't show the expected result.
+This highlights a possiblity of improvement in data and code reproducibility.
-- Querying the vector database with the embedded query takes ~18 sec; with the query embedded and treated with random projectrion ~6sec.
+- Building our own custom vector database from the CORD-19 articles and quering yields articles relevant to the query.
-- reproduciblity
+- Querying the vector database with the embedded query takes ~190 ms.

 ### example query for CORD-19